carljparker/data-512/data-512-a1/README.md

 # Notes #

-The pagecount (legacy) API does not provide the ability to specify the type of user agent that accessed the Wikipeda site.
+The pagecount (legacy) API does not provide the ability to specify the type of user agent that accessed the Wikipedia site.
 So, for example, it include traffic from web crawlers and bots.
 The more recent pageview API does provide the ability to specify the type of user agent.
 For these API calls the Jupyter notebook specifies `user`, that is, excluding